Educational resource about Bluetooth technology and wireless connectivity

 Practical Applications for Accessibility

 Beyond the basics, Bluetooth 6 Ghz has practical applications in Accessibility that might surprise you.
-From health monitoring to medical devices, the technology continues to evolve.
+From wireless audio to fitness trackers, the technology continues to evolve.
 Here are some real-world uses:

 Professional settings: Implementing Bluetooth 6 Ghz in Accessibility environments